-John 16:13 "But when He, the Spirit of truth, comes, He will guide you into all the truth."
+John 16:13 “But when He, the Spirit of truth, comes, He will guide you into all the truth.”

-We must rely upon The Holy Spirit to be our trusted helper and our guide.
+We must rely upon the Holy Spirit to be our trusted helper and our guide.
 It’s impossible to have the wisdom and power we need without the Holy Spirit’s guidance.
-If we operate, and make decisions only from our minds and emotions, without being guided and directed by the Holy Spirit, we can easily lose sight of God’s truth.
+If we operate and make decisions only from our minds and emotions, without being guided and directed by the Holy Spirit, we can easily lose sight of God’s truth.
 The Holy Spirit is the one who guides us into all truth.

 The Holy Spirit is not just an optional accessory for the Christian life.
 He is a mandatory component.

 Paul says that unless we have the Spirit of Christ, we do not belong to Him.
-That's right, having the Spirit, being led by the Spirit, and living by the Spirit is not just an optional preference for Christians who like to refer to themselves as "Spirit-filled", it's for all who consider themselves children of God.
-It's only through the Spirit that we receive the adoption that makes us sons and daughters of God.
+That’s right, having the Spirit, being led by the Spirit, and living by the Spirit is not just an optional preference for Christians who like to refer to themselves as “Spirit-filled.”
+It’s for all who consider themselves children of God.
+It’s only through the Spirit that we receive the adoption that makes us sons and daughters of God.

 Romans 8:9,14-16 "You, however, are not in the realm of the flesh but are in the realm of the Spirit, if indeed the Spirit of God lives in you.
 And if anyone does not have the Spirit of Christ, they do not belong to Christ . . ....